bigobject-inc/lua/README.md

     sh cpLua2BO.sh put.lua bigobject_dev

-Note: if you use mac machine, you may be remove the "sudo" word in the cpLua2BO.sh script
+Note: if you a use mac machine, you should remove the "sudo" word in the cpLua2BO.sh script